 The Albany Medical Center residency training program in Neurology is fully accredited by the Accreditation Council of Graduate Medical Education.
-There are 18 full time adult neurologists and 3 full time pediatric neurologists at the Albany Medical Center.
+There are 24 full time adult neurologists and 4 full time pediatric neurologists at the Albany Medical Center with plans for recruitment of additional adult and pediatric neurologists.
 The daily inpatient census varies from 10-15.

 The full time neurology faculty staff approximately 11,000 inpatient encounters annually.
 There are more than 30,000 outpatient visits to the subspecialty adult and pediatric neurology clinics.
 In addition to the Adult Neurology Continuity Clinic throughout the three year program, residents will have exposure to specific attending clinics in movement disorders, dementia, epilepsy, MS and neuromuscular disease, thereby enhancing the outpatient experience.